 To verify identity, you may provide FEMA with documents such as your social security card if accompanied by federal or state-issued identification, a U.S. passport, military identification or certain documentation from the Social Security Administration.

 To appeal a FEMA decision:

-Send a letter, with any additional documentation, to FEMA asking for reconsideration.
+Send a letter to FEMA or visit a nearby Disaster Recovery Center and provide any additional documentation to request reconsideration.
 This must be done within 60 days of the date of your ineligibility letter.